eazow/knowledge-hierarchy/english/new-concept-english/3/Lesson_35_Justice_was_done.md

 When we use a phrase like 'it serves him right', we are, in part, admitting that a certain set of circumstances has enabled justice to **act of its own accord**.

 When a thief was caught on the **premises** of a large jewellery store one morning, the shop assistants must have found it impossible to **resist** the **temptation** to say 'it serves him right'.

-The shop was an old **converted** house with many large, disused fireplaces and tall, narrow chimneys.
+The shop was an old converted house with many large, disused **fireplaces** and tall, narrow chimneys.

 Towards midday, a girl heard a **muffled** cry coming from behind one of the walls.

-As the cry was repeated several times, she ran to tell the manager who **promptly** rang up the fire brigade.
+As the cry was repeated several times, she ran to tell the manager who **promptly** rang up the fire **brigade**.

 The cry had certainly come from one of the chimneys, but as there were so many of them, the firemen could not be certain which one it was.